Aliang-CN/Aliang-CN/README.md

   <a href="linxingliang@163.com"><img src="https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg"/></a>
  </p>

 🎉 Welcome to my Github!
-I'm **Aliang** 😃, graduate from SCUOT University 🏫.
+I'm **Aliang** 😃, graduate from SCUT University 🏫.
 Following my passion for programming, I am a **software engineer** who is passionate about Recommendation System, Machine Learning and open-source 🔥.
 I love to explore and learn about any new things ❤️.